I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 }

 semanticState: DISABLED was returned.
-Even with Enterprise edition enabled, semantic search was not activated.
+Even with Enterprise edition enabled, semantic search was not active.

-While researching further, I found an interesting description in the Dialogflow CX documentation.
+While researching, I found an interesting statement in the Dialogflow CX documentation:

 Reference: Dialogflow CX - Data store agents

 Note: CSV files can also be imported as unstructured content. (...)
-The matching requirements are less strict compared to FAQ CSV data stores, and answers might be rewritten by the agent rather than returned verbatim.
+The matching requirements are less strict compared to FAQ CSV data stores, and answers may be rewritten by the agent, not necessarily returned verbatim.

-This suggests that the same CSV data might have different matching behaviors depending on the import method (FAQ structured vs. unstructured).
+This suggests that the same CSV data may behave differently depending on how it's imported (FAQ structured vs. unstructured).

-Based on this, I decided to proceed with testing importing the CSV as an unstructured data store rather than directly as a structured data store.
+Based on this, I decided to proceed with testing by importing the CSV as an unstructured data store rather than putting it directly into a structured data store.

 Test 2: Unstructured Data Store (HTML Conversion)